 You can log into the UI on the server and check the Audit Log.
 You will see an entry near the top that shows the server version and timestamp:

-Finally, un-pause your schedules and Sandfly will take up where it left off.
+Finally, resume your formerly enabled schedules and Sandfly will take up where it left off.